-- Up to £10,000 of other costs (to include costs such as mentoring costs, travel and subsistence, conference attendance, training, and fieldwork, for example).
+- Up to a maximum of £10,000 for all other costs (to include costs such as mentoring costs, travel and subsistence, conference attendance, training, and fieldwork, for example).

-No other costs are permitted.
 Each proposal will need to show these figures as 100% of full Economic Cost (fEC) and the ESRC will meet 80% fEC on the proposals submitted.
 All proposals will be subject to ESRC’s funding rules as outlined in our Research Funding Guide (https://esrc.ukri.org/files/funding/guidance-for-applicants/research-funding-guide/).

 We expect the mentoring time required to be around one or two hours per week, and funding will be provided through the fellowship to enable this (under the ‘other costs’ heading).

 A secondary mentor is permitted, particularly in interdisciplinary areas or where the fellow will be spending time at an overseas institution.
 The secondary mentor could be the PhD supervisor or if they are moving institutions, an individual from the institution where the fellow completed their PhD.

 Stakeholder engagement and impact expectations

 We expect fellows funded under the call to have identified the potential impacts of their research on policy and practice, and to actively consider how these can be maximised and developed.
-This emphasis on research impact will be reflected within the assessment process and will be taken into account during the review process.
-We recommend that 10% of the overall budget should be allocated for impact-related activities can be included within the proposal.
+This emphasis on research impact will be reflected within the assessment process and taken into account during the review process.
+Costs for impact-related activities can be included within the proposal.

 When completing the ‘Impact plan and user engagement’ section of the proposal, applicants may find it helpful to refer to ESRC guidance on developing an impact strategy.